dimerapp/dimer-vue/README.md

 #### version(no)
-Get instance of a given version inside a zone.
-Again if your app uses only single version, then you can call the `defaultVersion` method.
+Get an instance of a given version inside a zone.
+Again if your app uses only a single version, then you can call the `defaultVersion` method.

 ```js
 const version = this.Dimer